nickdrummond/star-wars-ontology/readme.md

 ## Todo

 * Can we easily query/infer a timeline for a given character?
-  * we can clearly query for the events, but how do we put them in some order?
+  * we can easily [query for the events](docs/events.md) using simple DL query, but how do we put them in some order?
   * If we want to get the events and subevents for a character, we either query this or we have a subchain (the subchain is great as it brings the named events in to the inferred props but what is the cost?)